polushinmk/CSharpConsoleCompiler/README.md

 CSharpConsoleCompiler
 =====================

-An interpretator of mathematics and string operators and functions with c# grammar
+An interpretator of mathematics and string operators and functions with c# syntax

 Instruction
 ===========